SVKruik/Discord-Bots-v1/Server Ranks.md

     - Cost: not for sale!

 - __Mythic:__ Also a high-tier rank.
-This is the highest rank on the server that earned Coins can buy (4000 Coins).
+This is the highest rank on the server that earned Coins can buy.
 With this rank there are many advantages:
     - Priority Speaker in Discord calls.
     - You will be informed as one of the first when new Server Events or anything like that will happen.
     - More permissions on the Minecraft Server.
 Ask a staff member for the precise additional permissions, since these are constanly changing and being updated.